Logo

 If your child is struggling with a similar problem, not directly addressed in this section, see the list below for information about other related symptom areas.

-• Pragmatic language: children who have trouble interacting socially may also have poor social communication
+- Pragmatic language: children who have trouble interacting socially may also have poor social communication (aka, pragmatic language)

-• Attention: children who struggle socially may have attention problems
+- Attention: children who struggle with interacting may have attention problems

-• Restricted patterns of behavior or interests: children who struggle with interacting may also have rigid behavior patterns or interests.
+- Restricted patterns of behavior or interests: children who have difficulties interacting with peers may also have rigid behavior patterns or interests.
 This combination is often seen in autism

 Resources for Limited Social Interaction in Childhood